cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 - Implement linear interpolation between the triangle vertices based on the input time ``t``.
 - Ensure the trajectory loops every ~2 seconds approximately.

-Part 4: Implement PD Control (already done)
+Part 4: Implement PD Control (already done in lab 1)
 ----------------------------

 1. Find the ``pd_timer_callback`` method in the ``InverseKinematics`` class.

+- Paste code from lab 1
 - Review the position error (difference between target and current joint positions).
 - Review the velocity error (assuming target velocity is zero).
 - Review computation of the torque command using the PD control law: τ = Kp * position_error - Kd * velocity_error.